 The Single Subject Matter Preparation Program in Social Science is designed for Cal State East Bay undergraduates wishing to earn a Single Subject Teaching Credential in Social Science following the award of their bachelor’s degree.
 Students who successfully complete this program of study will be able to verify their subject matter competency as part of their teaching qualifications.

 In addition to completion of this program, a Single Subject Teaching Credential is required for those wishing to teach in middle or high schools.
 This program has been approved by the California Commission on Teacher Credentialing (CTC).

 Completion of the Single Subject Matter Preparation Program in Social Science is certified by the Department of History.

 Please see the University Catalog requirements for this program.
 We also strongly recommend that prospective middle and high school teachers connect with Cal State East Bay's Credential Student Service Center to learn about credential program applications and prerequisites.

-For additional information, please directly contact the Social Science Coordinator in the Department of History.
-In 2021-2022, Dr. Kevin Kaatz (firstname.lastname@example.org) serves as our program coordinator.
+For further information and consultation, please directly contact the Social Science Coordinator in the Department of History.
+In 2022-2023, Dr. Elizabeth McGuire (email@example.com) serves as our Program Coordinator.